NDT Staff Members

 She also served on the Board of the Oxford Playhouse from 2012 - 2016.
 Prior to working at New Diorama, Ellie assisted practitioner Steven Berkoff with his writing and daily company management of East Productions.

-Jo Salkilld - Finance Manager (part time)
+Jo Salkilld - Finance Manager (one day a week)

 Jo Salkilld is an independent Arts Consultant, specialising in supporting young companies in finding the right model and governance, business planning, fund-raising, and helping more mature arts organisations to restructure, manage change effectively, and improve their operation and procedures.